Restore volume from backup

 OpenStack Terminal Client

-To restore a volume using the OpenStack terminal client, follow these steps:
+To restore a volume using the OpenStack Terminal Client

 • Run this command: openstack volume backup list, note the size of the backup that you want to restore as well as the ID.